Improbable-AI/curiosity_baselines/README.md

 1. Clone this repo.

-2. If you plan on using mujoco, place mjkey.txt in the same directory as the Makefile.
+2. If you plan on using mujoco, place your license key "mjkey.txt" in the base directory.
+This file will be copied in when you start docker using the Makefile command.

 3. Make sure you have docker installed to run the [image](https://hub.docker.com/repository/docker/echen9898/curiosity_baselines).
+We recommend running the GPU image which will work even if you are only using CPUs (labeled version_gpu), but a CPU only image is provided as well.

-4. Edit global.json to customize volume mount points, port forwarding, and select a specific docker image from the registry.
+4. Edit global.json to customize any volume mount points, port forwarding, and docker image versions from the registry.
+Information from this file is read into the Makefile.

-4. The makefile contains some basic commands (we use node to read in the global configuration in global.json, its not used for anything else).
+5. The makefile contains some basic commands (we use node to read in information from global.json at the top - it's not used for anything else).
 ```
-make start # start the docker container and drop you in a shell
+make start_docker # start the docker container and drop you in a shell
+make start_docker_gpu # start the docker container if running on a machine with GPUs
-make stop # stop the docker container
+make stop_docker # stop the docker container and clean up
 make clean # clean all subdirectories of pycache files etc.
-make view # check results in tensorboard
 ```

+6. Before running anything, make sure you create an empty directory titled "results" in the base directory.

-5. Run the launch file from the command line, substituting in your preferences for the correct arguments (see rlpyt/utils/launching/arguments.py for a complete list).
+7. Run the launch file from the command line, substituting in your preferences for the correct arguments (see rlpyt/utils/launching/arguments.py for a complete list).
 ```
 python3 launch.py -env SuperMarioBros-v0 -alg ppo -curiosity_alg icm
 ```

-6. This will launch your experiment in a tmux session, along with an htop monitoring process and a tensorboard visualization.
+8. This will launch your experiment in a tmux session titled "experiment".
+This session will have 3 windows - a window where your code is running, an htop monitoring process, and a window that serves tensorboard to port 12345 (or the port specified in global.json).

+9. Results folders will be automatically generated in the results directory created in step 6.

+10. Example runs can be found in the models directory.
+Model weights and exact hyperparameters can be found there for tested environments.

 ## Notes